Tampa Bay area: Education

 Primary and secondary education is provided by the school districts of the individual counties making up the region.

-The area is home to several institutions of higher learning, including the main campus of the University of South Florida in Tampa and its satellite campus in St. Petersburg.
-Eckerd College in St. Petersburg, the University of Tampa, Florida College in Temple Terrace, and Trinity College in New Port Richey are all four-year institutions located in the area.
+The area is home to several institutions of higher learning, including the main campus of the University of South Florida in Tampa and its satellite campuses in St. Petersburg and Sarasota.
+Eckerd College in St. Petersburg, the University of Tampa, Florida College in Temple Terrace, Trinity College in New Port Richey, and New College of Florida in Sarasota are all four-year institutions located in the area.
 Embry–Riddle Aeronautical University and Troy University also maintain satellite education centers at MacDill AFB.
 Nova Southeastern University also has a regional campus in Clearwater.
+Ultimate Medical Academy provides on-campus instruction in Clearwater to students pursuing careers in the allied healthcare professions, as well as online instruction across the country.

 There are two law schools in the area, Stetson University College of Law and Thomas M. Cooley Law School.
 Stetson University has campuses in Gulfport and Tampa, while Thomas M. Cooley Law school is located in Riverview.

-Hillsborough Community College, St. Petersburg College, Polk State College, and Pasco-Hernando State College are community colleges serving the area.
+Hillsborough Community College, St. Petersburg College, Polk State College, Pasco-Hernando State College, and State College of Florida are community colleges serving the area.

 Culture

-The Tampa Bay area is home to a high concentration of quality art museums.
+The Tampa Bay area is home to several art museums.
 Long established communities, particularly those near the bay such as Cuban influenced Ybor City, Old Northeast in St. Petersburg, and Palma Ceia and Hyde Park in Tampa contain historic architecture.

-Fresh seafood and locally grown produce are available in many restaurants and in weekly farmers' markets in multiple urban centers in the area.
-Yuengling, the largest American-owned brewer, operates a brewery in Tampa, as does the highly regarded craft brewer Cigar City Brewing.
+Fresh seafood and locally grown produce are available in the region's restaurants and farmers' markets.
+Yuengling, the largest American-owned brewer, operates a brewery in Tampa, as does craft brewer Cigar City Brewing.
 The area is also known for its influence on heavy metal music, specifically death metal.
-Within both the Florida death metal scene and broader genre Tampa Bay became known as the "capital of death metal."
+Within both the Florida death metal scene and broader genre Tampa Bay became known as the "capital of death metal".

-Arts and culture make a big impact in Tampa Bay.
-In a single year, the economic impact of the cultural institutions in the Tampa Bay area was $521.3 million, according to a recent PricewaterhouseCoopers study.
-In 2004 5.6 million people attended plays, musical performances, museum exhibits, and other cultural institutions in Tampa Bay, supporting 7,800 jobs.
+In a single year, the economic impact of the cultural institutions in the Tampa Bay area was $521.3 million, according to a PricewaterhouseCoopers study.
+In 2004, 5.6 million people attended plays, musical performances, museum exhibits, and other cultural institutions in Tampa Bay, supporting 7,800 jobs.